w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 ## Creating a USDT Treasury Proposal - Spend (with AssetHub)

-The following mostly goes over how to utilize the `spend` extrinsic, which unlike `spend_local`, is able to specify assets besides the native asset on system parachains such as [AssetHub](../general/glossary.md#asset-hub).
+The following mostly goes over how to utilize the `spend` extrinsic, which unlike `spend_local`, is able to specify assets besides the native asset on system parachains, such as [AssetHub](../general/glossary.md#asset-hub).

 ### Creating a preimage